Protestant Church in East Timor

-The Protestant Church in East Timor IPTL (Igreja Prostestante iha Timor Lorosa'e), former Christian Church of East Timor GKTT (Gerja Kristen Timor Timur) is a Reformed Protestant denomination in East Timor.
+The Protestant Church in East Timor (IPTL) (Igreja Protestante iha Timor Lorosa'e), former Christian Church of East Timor (GKTT) (Gerja Kristen Timor Timur) is a Reformed Protestant denomination in Timor-Leste (formerly known as East Timor).

 During Portuguese colonial rule in East Timor, which lasted until the country was annexed by Indonesia in 1975, Protestantism was suppressed.
-The Protestant Christian Church in East Timor came into being in 1979.
-Synod was established in 1988; that is the founding date of the denomination.
-Membership grew from 6,668 to 34,625 in 1996.
-In 1998 it joined the World Communion of Reformed Churches and the World Council of Churches.
+The Protestant Christian Church in East Timor came into being in 1979 and a synod was established in 1988.
+Membership grew to 34,625 in 1996.
+In 1998 it joined the World Communion of Reformed Churches and the World Council of Churches; it is also part of the Christian Conference of Asia.

 The denomination publishes a monthly magazine, Tatoli, which means "message".
-It has a presbyterian church government.
+It has a presbyterian style of church government.

 The church maintains a relationship with the American United Church of Christ.